 Slavery and Human Trafficking Statement

 Farrer & Co LLP takes the issue of modern slavery, as defined in the Modern Slavery Act 2015, seriously.
-Although the likelihood of an incidence of modern slavery in our business or our supply chains is low, we are committed to improving our practices and set out below the steps we have taken from 29 October 2015 to 30 April 2016 to investigate and ensure that slavery and human trafficking do not take place in any of our supply chains and in any part of our business.
+We consider that the likelihood of an incidence of modern slavery in our business or our supply chains is low.
+However, we are committed to improving our practices in investigating and ensuring that slavery and human trafficking do not take place in any of our supply chains and in any part of our business.

 2. Our firm and business

 We are an English law firm with offices in London providing a range of English law services to individuals, families & trustees, charities & institutions and businesses in the UK and more widely across a number of sectors.
 We have a total of over 400 partners, fee-earners, support staff and business services staff.
 To ensure the provision of such legal services in a cost-effective manner to our client, it is a commercial necessity for us to use third party service providers.

 3. Our policy in relation to slavery and human trafficking

 The firm's Modern Slavery Policy was launched internally and externally in September 2016 and remains on our intranet as well as our website.
 Our Slavery and Human Trafficking Statement was published at the same time.

 We want to be sure as much as we can that slavery and human trafficking is not taking place anywhere in our supply chain.
 Our Modern Slavery Policy and draft Procurement and Outsourced Services Provider Policy (see section 4 below) reflect that commitment These Policies sit alongside our Outsourcing, Whistleblowing, Corporate Responsibility, Equality & Diversity, Health & Safety and Anti-Bribery & Corruption Policies and our London Living Wage Accreditation.